 Data centers enable Autodesk to operate and host cloud-based tools, which are critical to the future of how our customers design.
 At the same time, data centers consume a significant amount of energy.
 We use server virtualization to optimize the use of equipment and decrease the need to run and cool physical servers.

-We also use the ENERGY STAR and Electronic Products Environmental Assessment Tool (EPEAT) ratings systems to select hardware for our data centers and desktops, and we are expanding our e-waste programs to responsibly dispose of IT equipment when it reaches the end of its usable life.
+We use ENERGY STAR to select hardware for our data centers and the Electronic Products Environmental Assessment Tool (EPEAT) to select desktop hardware and have an e-waste program to responsibly dispose of IT equipment when it reaches the end of its usable life.

 Autodesk’s supply chain includes manufacturing, assembling, and delivering physical software media and powering electronic software downloads and cloud-based services.

 In the fourth quarter of fiscal year 2015, the number of Autodesk software downloads exceeded the number of boxes we shipped for the first time.
 During the year, electronic downloads replaced shipments of more than 624,000 boxes, reducing the associated GHG emissions by nearly 760 metric tons CO2e.

 In 2010, we introduced our Corporate-Finance Approach to Climate-Stabilizing Targets (C-FACT) methodology.